 - Urusei Yatsura: In one anime-original episode, Lum gets transported into a dimension where she briefly meets Gender-bent versions of Megane, the rest of the Lum stormtroopers, Ryuunouske and her(his) father(mother).

 - One arc of The Authority saw the team visit an alternate universe where everyone had the opposite gender of their counterpart in the main Wildstorm universe, and where gender roles were reversed.
-Jack Hawksmoor walked away disturbed at the sight of his counterpart being heavily pregnant.
+Jack Hawksmoor walked away disturbed at the sight of his counterpart being heavily pregnant and saying he definitely doesn't want to know who the father is.

 - In Web Warriors, one of the alternate universes is a world where everyone's gender, name, and moral alignment is opposite of their Earth-616 counterpart.
 It is the home of Octavia Otto.